maryannrogers/Virtual-Care/README.md

 ## Data Dictionary

 **Datasets:**
-- 'UTI_Dataset_Overall': Contains all visits and prescriptions for individuals who had a UTI in 2022
+- UTI_Dataset_Overall: Contains all visits and prescriptions for individuals who had a UTI in 2022
-- 'UTI_Dataset_Anti': Contains all visits and prescriptions for individuals who were prescribed an antibiotic for UTI in 2022
+- UTI_Dataset_Anti: Contains all visits and prescriptions for individuals who were prescribed an antibiotic for UTI in 2022
-- 'UTI_Dataset_Nitro': Contains all visits and prescriptions for individuals who were prescribed Nitrofurantoin for UTI in 2022
+- UTI_Dataset_Nitro: Contains all visits and prescriptions for individuals who were prescribed Nitrofurantoin for UTI in 2022

 **Variables**
 - Active Ingredient: Drug active ingredient from the Canadian Drug Products Database